-Select the 'Tools->Internet Options' menu item, and then open the 'Privacy' tab - you can then adjust the slider to block or allow various categories of cookie.
-Alternatively by clicking 'Advanced...' you can exercise finer control over the browser's behavior, choosing whether to accept, block, or prompt for cookies originating either on the website you are visiting (first party cookies) or originating from websites other than the one you are visiting (third party cookies, typically used by banner advertisements hosted on an advertiser's website).
+To control which sites are permitted to store cookies, visit the Privacy tab.
+Here, the 'Sites' button allows you to set whether individual websites are allowed or forbidden to set cookies.
+The 'Advanced' button lets you exercise finer control over the browser's behavior, choosing whether to accept, block, or prompt for cookies originating either on the website you are visiting (first party cookies) or originating from websites other than the one you are visiting (third party cookies, typically used by banner advertisements hosted on an advertiser's website).

 Choose 'Preferences...' on the 'Settings' or 'Edit' menu (Windows) or the Safari menu (MacOS), then open the 'Privacy' tab.
-Now set the required cookie behaviour.
+Here you can set the required cookie behaviour.

 Apple iOS (iPhone, iPad)

 From the home screen tap the 'Settings' icon, then choose 'Safari'.
 Find the 'Accept Cookies' option and set the required cookie behaviour.